EthanTrout/Lingo-practice/TESTING.md

 ## Things to make the User experince better

 - Clicking enter will submit the answer X
 - if the answer is incorrect. display what the answer is before moving onto the next round.
+X
 - if the answer is correct. display that the answer is correct.
+X
-- display money earned in main lingo game
+- display money earned in main lingo game X